nozpera/LeetCode-Daily/README.md

 ![LeetCode Logo](https://upload.wikimedia.org/wikipedia/commons/1/19/LeetCode_logo_black.png)

 Welcome to the **LeetCode Daily Problem Solutions** repository! 🚀 This repository is dedicated to documenting my journey of solving daily problems from [LeetCode](https://leetcode.com).
-Each solution is crafted with clarity and efficiency in mind, primarily using Python.
+Each solution is crafted with clarity and efficiency in mind, primarily using Python and SQL.

 ---